robert/programming-projects-for-advanced-beginners-book/_chapters/1-project-creator.md

 ## Extensions

 *We're done - congratulations!
 I haven't finished writing the extensions to this project yet (they're coming soon).
-Send me [an email][contact] if you got this far and I'll send you what I've written.*
+Send me [an email][contact] if you got this far and I'll send you what I've written, or [subscribe to receive updates][subscribe].*

 {% endraw %}

 [contact]: /feedback
 [markdown]: https://daringfireball.net/projects/markdown/syntax#philosophy
+[subscribe]: /subscribe